Murder of Jessica Lal: Supreme Court confirmation of sentences

-The evidence regarding the actual incident, the testimonies of witnesses, the evidence connecting the vehicles and cartridges to the accused — Manu Sharma, as well as his conduct after the incident prove his guilt beyond reasonable doubt.
+The evidence regarding the actual incident, the testimonies of witnesses, the evidence connecting the vehicles and cartridges to the accused — Manu Sharma, as well as his conduct after the incident, prove his guilt beyond reasonable doubt.
 The High Court has analysed all the evidence and arrived at the correct conclusion.

-Former Solicitor General of India, Gopal Subramaniam arguing on behalf of the prosecution quoted Chandra Mohan Tiwari vs. State of M.P., (1992) 2 SCC 105 and Jaswant Singh vs. State of Haryana, (2000) 4 SCC 484 to establish his case.
+Former Solicitor General of India, Gopal Subramanium arguing on behalf of the prosecution quoted Chandra Mohan Tiwari vs. State of M.P., (1992) 2 SCC 105 and Jaswant Singh vs. State of Haryana, (2000) 4 SCC 484 to establish his case.

 Senior advocate Ram Jethmalani, who represented Sharma in the Supreme Court, assailed the High Court verdict, alleging that the media had prejudged the issue and conducted a campaign to vilify his client.
 The Supreme Court accepted that there had been an element of "trial by media" but believed that it had not affected the decision of the High Court.
 The judges who maintained the Delhi High Court judgement pronounced by Justice R.S.
 Sodhi, were Justice P. Sathasivam and Justice Swatanter Kumar.

 Perjury charges

-In May 2013, Delhi High Court ordered prosecution of Bollywood actor Shayan Munshi and a ballistic expert, P. S. Manocha, for turning hostile.
+In May 2013, the Delhi High Court ordered the prosecution of Bollywood actor Shayan Munshi and a ballistic expert, P. S. Manocha, for turning hostile.
 The court cleared a further 17 people whose allegedly hostile position was under review.
-Ten other people had been discharged from claims of perjury in earlier hearings and three had died since the original trial.
+Ten other people had been discharged from claims of perjury in earlier hearings, and three had died since the original trial.

 In popular culture

-No One Killed Jessica, a 2011 Hindi film starring Rani Mukherjee and Vidya Balan, was inspired by the incident.
+No One Killed Jessica, a 2011 Hindi film starring Rani Mukherjee and Vidya Balan, was inspired by the incident and on Sabrina Lall's fight for justice for her sister.
 Six Suspects, a 2016 novel by Vikas Swarup centred on a similar murder.
-The 2008 film Halla Bol was also inspired by the case.